alexcrichton/rfcs-2/accepted/wasmtime-one-dot-oh.md

     repositories?
   * How hard will it be to make a patch release with a bug fix?
   * How hard will it be to remember what branches need backporting?

-- Are releases skipped/delayed when they correspond to work holidays?
-For example if a release happens to coincide with Christmas should it be delayed?
-  Skipped?
-Perhaps with entirely automated releases this wouldn't matter!

 - Will living on an LTS release be annoying to users?
 For example users may not know that each 5 releases are LTS or they may otherwise get warned by tooling